“Life belongs to the living, and he who lives must be prepared for changes.”

 Refreshing our engagement with staff

 We are creating more opportunities for everyone to give feedback, and feed into strategic decision making, with new channels and honest discussions.
 For example, the ‘Vice-Chancellor In Conversation’ series that started in July of last year is a fantastic opportunity for staff to engage with myself and senior colleagues on topics of specific interest.
 It really is a conversation, and I’ve been truly impressed with the dynamic and interesting exchanges that have taken place in all three of the ‘In Conversation’ sessions so far.
 Everyone brings their particular angle and expertise, and we all learn at least as much as we contribute.
 I am looking forward to more of these this year.
-In fact, staff development is the topic of our next session on 22 January, so do please join us; more details here.
+In fact, staff development was the topic of our most recent session, which gave rise to some great ideas, exchanges and inspiration.

 I am also delighted to report that the first in a new series of lunches with staff last week went very well, with myself and the Provost listening closely to our academic colleagues about their views and wishes.